cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 ~~~
 {:cddl #fig:dns-response title="DNS Response Definition"}

-# Further Compression with CBOR-packed {#sec:cbor-packed}
+# Further Compression with Packed CBOR {#sec:cbor-packed}

-If both DNS server and client support CBOR-packed {{-cbor-packed}}, it MAY be used for further
+If both DNS server and client support Packed CBOR {{-cbor-packed}}, it MAY be used for further
 compression in DNS responses.
 Especially IPv6 addresses, e.g., in AAAA resource records can benefit from straight referencing to
 compress common address prefixes.